ci-aguilar/heatwave-hol-2025/load-heatwave/Gen_AI_and_VectorStore.md

 - Some Experience with MySQL Shell
 - Completed Lab 6

+## Task 1: Use MySQL Heatwave chat function to generate text-based content

-## Task 1: Add Text Based documents on OCI Object Store Buckets
+## Task 2: Add Text Based documents on OCI Object Store Buckets

 1. In the Buckets page, click the **Your-Bucket-Name** name to load images into.
 The bucket's details page is displayed.
 2. Under Resources, click Objects to display the list of objects in the bucket.